 Want to pursue law as your career?
-Dakota Wesleyan recommends history, communication, political science and economics as minors for you, our pre-law student.
+Dakota Wesleyan recommends history, communication and political science as minors for you, our pre-law student.
 Gain critical and collaborative thinking skills, effective expression, cultural and global awareness, civic values and personal growth and maturity.

 Be Ready for the LSAT